pystardust/ani-cli/README.md

 **Warning:** For now, ani-skip does **not** seem to work under Windows.

-**Note:** It may be, that ani-skip won't know the anime you're trying to watch (It uses the [aniskip API](https://github.com/lexesjan/typescript-aniskip-extension/tree/main/src/api/aniskip-http-client) and you can contribute missing anime ask for including it in the database in their [discord server](https://discord.com/invite/UqT55CbrbE)).
+**Note:** It may be, that ani-skip won't know the anime you're trying to watch (It uses the [aniskip API](https://github.com/lexesjan/typescript-aniskip-extension/tree/main/src/api/aniskip-http-client) and you can contribute missing anime or ask for including it in the database on their [discord server](https://discord.com/invite/UqT55CbrbE)).

 #### Usage